-Since you might not have traveled in a while, consider this a quick refresher course for how to stretch your travel dollars.
+Since you might not have traveled in a while, consider this a quick refresher course for how to stretch your travel dollars before, during and after a trip, whether you are going solo or with the entire family.

 Plan Twice, Book Once